 Joel S. Marcus, J.D., CPA became a director of the Company following the Merger that occurred in August 2013 and has served on the board of directors of ITI since April 2006.
-Mr. Marcus is the Chairman, Chief Executive Officer, and Founder of Alexandria Real Estate Equities, Inc. (NYSE:ARE), an urban office REIT focused on world-class collaborative life science and technology campuses in AAA innovation cluster locations.
-Mr. Marcus co-founded Alexandria in 1994 with a business plan and \$19 million in seed capital and has led its growth into a publicly traded, investment-grade REIT.
+Mr. Marcus is the Executive Chairman and Founder of Alexandria Real Estate Equities, Inc. (NYSE:ARE), or Alexandria, an urban office REIT focused on world-class collaborative life science and technology campuses in AAA innovation cluster locations.
+Mr. Marcus co-founded Alexandria in 1994 with a business plan and \$19 million in seed capital and has led its growth into an S&P 500 company.
 Alexandria has a significant market presence in key locations, including Greater Boston, San Francisco, New York City, San Diego, Seattle, Maryland, and Research Triangle Park.
-In 1996, Mr. Marcus also founded Alexandria Venture Investments, the company's strategic venture capital arm, which he currently leads with a focus on novel, breakthrough discoveries in biopharmaceuticals, diagnostics, research tools, agtech, digital health, and technology.
+In 1996, Mr. Marcus also founded Alexandria Venture Investments, the company's strategic venture capital arm.
 Prior to co-founding Alexandria, Mr. Marcus had an extensive legal career specializing in corporate finance and capital markets, venture capital, and mergers and acquisitions, with expertise in the biopharmaceutical industry.
 He was also a practicing certified public accountant and tax manager with Arthur Young & Co., where he focused on the financing and taxation of REITs.
 Mr. Marcus was one of the original architects and co-founders of Accelerator Corporation and AgTech Accelerator, for which he serves on the board of directors.
-He also serves on the boards of Applied Therapeutics Inc., Atara Biotherapeutics, Inc. (NASDAQ:ATRA), Biotechnology Innovation Organization (MMRF), NewYorkB10, NYU Schack Institute of Real Estate, Partnership for New York City, and Yumanity Therapeutics, as well as on NAREIT's 2017 Executive Board.
-Mr. Marcus is a recipient of the Ernst & Young Entrepreneur of the Year Award (Los Angeles-Real Estate).
-He was awarded his undergraduate and Juris Doctor degrees at
+He also serves on the boards of Applied Therapeutics Inc., Boragen, Inc., Frequency Therapeutics, MeiraGTX Holdings plc and Yumanity Therapeutics.
+Mr. Marcus previously served as a director of Atara Biotherapeutics, Inc., Mr. Marcus is a recipient of the Ernst & Young Entrepreneur of the Year Award (Los Angeles-Real Estate).
+He was awarded his undergraduate and Juris Doctor degrees at the University of California, Los Angeles.